-In the midst of choosing the right pillow for your maximum comfort and rest, you may not have considered the cleaning steps you must later take to maintain the wonderful fluff and freshness.
-It may be the last thing anyone wants to acknowledge, but the pillows where we place our heads at night are virtual breeding grounds for bacteria and other microorganisms.
+Even if you succeed in choosing the right pillows for your maximum comfort and rest, you may not have considered the cleaning steps you’ll need to take later to maintain their wonderful fluff and freshness.
+It may be the last thing anyone wants to think about, but the pillows where we place our heads at night are basically breeding grounds for bacteria and other microorganisms.

 The average person spends one-third of their life asleep.
-During that time, it’s gross — but all too true — that our skin and saliva can, shall we say, free themselves from the body, promoting the growth of bacteria inside our pillows and pillowcases in the process.
+During that time (it’s gross, but all too true), our skin and saliva can, shall we say, free themselves from the body, promoting the growth of bacteria inside our pillows and pillowcases in the process.

 - Larger insects, possibly including bed bugs